What is Infrastructure as a Service in Ecommerce?

 When launching an ecommerce business these days, it’s unlikely you’ll have a dedicated server room for it.
 Instead, you’ll probably host your online store remotely in the cloud.

-With that said, on-premises infrastructure isn’t entirely dead.
+With that said, on-premises ecommerce infrastructure isn’t entirely dead.
 Some ecommerce owners still prefer to use on-premise infrastructure for two leading reasons: first, they may already have the resources to do so; second, some believe it’s more secure than cloud computing, despite recent research suggesting otherwise.

 Along with being safer, ecommerce businesses of varying shapes and sizes can benefit from using IaaS.